kflagg/kflagg.github.io/_pages/kflagg-cv.md

 primary information hub for clients, employees, and vendors.

-Write proposals and prepare contracts, develop and prepare reports, track equipment inventroy, and create automations to facilitate those processes.
+Write proposals and prepare contracts, develop and prepare reports, track equipment inventory, and create automations to facilitate those processes.
 Research equipment, supplies, and vendors.
 Process payments and manage receivables, lead recruitment efforts, and maintain HR documentation.

 Develop SOPs and implement technical infrastructure to streamline business operations.
-Administer the NetSuite and Google Workspace implementations.
+NetSuite and Google Workspace admin.

 Tools used: